-QUESTIONS / STATEMENTS: KEY ASPECTS TO LISTEN FOR / COMMENTS: A well-balanced diet and healthy eating can prevent some diseases and even assist treatment.
-YES - healthy eating habits (= a 'balanced diet) have significant proven health benefits as it strengthens your immune system, and it can help with treatment and recovery from a wide variety of diseases.
-Malnutrition only happens when people don't have enough to eat.
-NO - over-nutrition (eating too much and being overweight or even obese) is also a form of malnutrition, with high risk of Diabetes, high blood pressure, liver/kidney failures, heart diseases, arthritis etc., which shorten people's lifespan and increases medical costs for individuals and society.
-OR 3) Most Namibians eat healthy enough.
-Only those who are poor have nutrition-related problems.
-There is also what is called "hidden hunger" = (Micro-nutrient Deficiency) whereby the food that one eats doesn't contain all the nutrients needed.
+QUESTIONS / STATEM IENTS: KEY ASPECTS TO LISTEN FOR / COMMENTS: A well-balanced diet are eating can prevent son and even assist treatm ne diseases YES - healthy eating habits (= a 'balanced diet) have significant proven health benefits as it strengthens your immune system, and it can help with treatment and recovery from a wide variety of diseases.
+2) Malnutrition only happ people don't have enou NO - over-nutrition (eating too much and being overweight or even obese) is also a form of malnutrition, with high risk of Diabetes, high blood pressure, liver/kidney failures, heart diseases, arthritis etc., which shorten people's lifespan and increases medical costs for individuals and society.
+OR 3) Most Namibians eat he enough.
+Only those wh have nutrition-related p o are poor There is also what is called "hidden hunger" = (Micro-nutrient Deficiency) whereby the food that one eats doesn't contain all the nutrients needed.
 OR NO - 1,5 million (58%) Namibians are food insecure (FAO 2022), so they cannot afford healthy eating habits, while Namibians in general like sweets, snacks, and over-consume meat, fat (e.g. cooking oil), sugar and salt, while not eating enough fresh fruits and vegetables.
-4) Even a bit of smoking and alcohol during pregnancy is a risk to the baby's health.
+4) Even a bit of smoking a during pregnancy is a r baby's health.
 YES, babies in the tummy may have deformities, can be born early/ prematurely, and their body/brain will be less developed, with effects lasting for a lifetime.
-5) It is good to give babies thin mahangu or maize porridge after the first 2-3 months.
+5) It is good to give babies mahangu or maize port the first 2-3 months.
 NO - exclusive breastfeeding for 6 months!
 After that, babies should receive complementary feeding while breastfeeding continues until 2+ years of age.
-6) Meat is the best and only source of protein.
-NO - besides eggs, milk, yogurt, and cheese there are also beans, lentils, groundnuts (incl. peanuts), tofu etc. 7) Some of the food that I eat comes from my own garden or field.
-Great, way to go!
+6) Meat is the best and or protein. nly source of NO - besides eggs, milk, yogurt, and cheese there are also beans, lentils, groundnuts (incl. peanuts), tofu etc. 7) Some of the food that I from my own garden o Great, way to go!
 Encourage participants to do more.
-8) I know how to preserve and conserve food.
-Important to see how many participants have such a knowledge already, when we come to this part later.
-9) I have a compost at home.
+8) I know how to preserve conserve food. e and Important to see how many participants have such a knowledge already, when we come to this part later.
+9) I have a compost at hor ne.
 Interesting to see - more info will also be shared.
-10) Namibia is easily able to feed its own people in the next ten years.
-NO - Namibia still has a long way to go, with over 60% of our food in 2021 having to be imported.
-Adapted INSTRUCTIONS here: 11) How many teaspoons of sugar do you usually put into your tea?
-NOTE: this slightly changes instructions for this last question!
-Instead of the 'Yes' - 'No' line, ask participants to imagine a line of numbers on the floor, with '0' (zero) on one end and '6' (six) on the other end.
-Or ask participants to indicate the number by showing with fingers on their hand. north for this last question: Share with participants that you will get to the issue of sugar in drinks and food later in more details.
+10) Namibia is easily able t own people in the next - NO - Namibia still has a long way to go, with over 60% of our food in 2021 having to be imported.
+11) How many teaspoons of you usually put into you would be suited by the solid by ur tea? s instruc- Adapted INSTRUCTIONS here: Instead of the 'Yes' - 'No' line, ask participants to imagine a line of numbers on the floor, with '0' (zero) on one end and '6' (six) on the other end.
+Or ask participants to indicate the number by showing with fingers on their hand.
+Share with participants that you will get to the issue of sugar in drinks and food later in more details.